syncfusion-content/wpf-docs/wpf/TreeViewAdv/Sorting-treeviewitemadv.md

 ---
 layout: post
-title: Sorting TreeviewItemAdv | Syncfusion
+title: WPF TreeView Sorting | Syncfusion
-description: This section describes about how to sorting the TreeviewItemAdv
+description: How to sort treeview items in WPF treeview and also explains about performing custom sorting.
 platform: wpf
 control: TreeViewAdv
 documentation: ug
 ---
-# Sorting TreeviewItemAdv
+# TreeView - Sorting

 TreeViewAdv has the advanced ability to sort the TreeViewItemAdv items at run time.
-The Sorting property of the control allows you to specify the direction of sorting.
+The `Sorting` property of the control allows you to specify the direction of sorting.
 The sorting options are as follows.

 * Ascending
 * Descending